 Read more from Aging with Purpose:

-Michelle Eliason, MS, OTR/L has been an elder care professional for 7+ years.
+Michelle Eliason, MS, OTR/L, C.D.S is both an occupational therapist and CARES Dementia Specialist.
+She has been an elder care professional for 7+ years.
 Working in various aspects of the elder care industry has given her a generalist skill set and a broad knowledge base of elder care approaches and resources.
-Michelle is passionate about influencing the elder care industry, advocating against nursing home negligence and elder abuse, and working with older adults to enable them to live in their own homes throughout the aging process.
+Michelle is passionate about influencing the elder care industry advocating against nursing home negligence and elder abuse, and working with older adults to enable them to live in their own homes throughout the aging process.

 Thank you for visiting the content blog of Aging with Purpose, LLC!
 AWP seeks to advocate for those who cannot advocate for themselves by shining a light on current events, nursing home neglect/care, elder abuse, and elder care industry happenings.
 This is done by way of new article reviews, video reviews, and the Elder Care Justice Podcast.
 Lastly, if you only have a minute, check out our Quotes tab!
 Thank you for supporting our elders!

-Aging with Purpose LLC is a Buffalo NY company supporting aging in place by offering a variety of occupational therapy services such as in-home occupational therapy, a dementia care and maintenance program, and home safety assessments and aging in place services and even teletherapy.
+Aging with Purpose LLC is the Buffalo NY headquarters of occupational therapy services supporting aging in place by offering a variety of occupational therapy services such as in-home occupational therapy, a dementia care and maintenance program, and home safety assessments and aging in place services.
 Head to the Start Here page to find out your next steps!
 Aging with Purpose is based on the scope of practice offered by occupational therapy and a mission to serve older adults and their caregivers throughout the aging process.
+More importantly, AWP allows for continuity of care and monitoring throughout the course of Alzheimer's and other related dementias.
 Check out our blog which offers valuable insights about the nursing home industry, current events in elder care, and useful resources for aging in place.
-Have you had your own experiences with home health, nursing homes, or assisted living?
-Share your thoughts with us!!!